2013 Dec 6

 2012 from Jul 10 through to September 4 it was masked by Tiangong's thruster firings.
 Thruster firing seems to have been used again 2013 January 8 - 21 to counteract a period of very high solar output.

 Drag and the ensuing decay rate are also influenced by the cross-sectional area that Tiangong 1 presents to its direction of travel.
 On at least two occasions prior to Shenzhou 9, Tiangong's orientation was changed to counteract short-term variations in upper air density.
 The same technique may have been involved during the period of high solar activity January 8 - 21.

-NOTE - the Solar Flux plot was re-drawn 2013 Jan 22.
+NOTE - the Solar Flux plot was re-drawn 2013 Jan 23.
 It was previously based on space weather data published by the Celestrak website.
-The Celestrak data was subject to significant changes being made several months after original publication without explanation, making it unreliable as a day-to-day source.
-Replacing it with actual daily measurements provided by NOAA illustrates the connection between orbit decay and solar output much more obviously than before.
+The Celestrak data is subject to significant changes being made several months after original publication without explanation, making it unreliable as a day-to-day source.
+Replacing it with actual daily measurements provided by NOAA eliminated Celestrak's errors and it illustrates the connection between orbit decay and solar output much more obviously than before.